 - Identify business risks you may not be aware of

 - Identify areas where you may be able to reduce expenses

 - Identify potential areas for future growth

 Since no two businesses are exactly the same, we customize each assessment engagement for each client.
 We start with very high level questions and drill down where we need to.
-Often clients hire us to focus on one area, such as marketing, but we soon discover that the marketing issue is really more of a symptom rather than the problem.
-The problem lies deeper — in management, staffing, organizational/ compensation structure.
-Other times, clients recognize they have a problem because customers are complaining or revenues are lagging, but they have no idea where the real problem lies.
+Often clients hire us to focus on one area, such as marketing, but we soon discover that the marketing issue is just a symptom rather than the problem.
+The problem lies deeper — in management, staffing, organizational/ compensation structure, etc. Other times, clients recognize they have a problem because customers are complaining or revenues are lagging, but they have no idea where the real problem lies.
 Based on our many years of experience, we excel at uncovering issues that others often miss.

 If you are considering a business assessment for your business, you should know the following:

 - We specialize in small, established businesses, typically with revenue below $5 million.
 We can work with larger organizations, but they are not our primary focus.